michalzeman/cqrs-reservation-reactive-system/README.md

 events being published into Kafka topics.
 This approach ensures loose coupling between the services and promotes scalability and resilience.

+## Event-Sourced Persistence Model in CQRS-based Microservices

+The data model in the context of Command Query Responsibility Segregation (CQRS) and Event Sourcing in this system is designed to be flexible and robust.
+It is built around the concept of Aggregates, which are clusters of domain objects that can be treated as a single unit.
+These aggregates manage their own states and handle commands that trigger events, changing the state of the aggregate.

+The system leverages Apache Cassandra for data persistence, providing a flexible DB storage for event sourcing.
+Each event is tagged with a domain tag, which is a unique identifier for the domain entity that the event is related to.
+This allows for efficient querying and retrieval of events related to a specific domain entity.

+The view model in this system is also designed to be flexible.
+It provides a storage mechanism for the current state of the aggregates, which is updated as events are processed.
+This view model can be used as an alternative to querying the event store for the current state of an aggregate.
+However, it is also designed to be customizable per microservice, allowing each microservice to implement its own view model based on its specific needs.

+In summary, the data model in this system is designed to support the principles of CQRS and Event Sourcing, providing a flexible and efficient mechanism for managing the state of aggregates and handling domain events.
+The use of a domain tag and a flexible view model further enhances the robustness and adaptability of the system.

+## View Model

+The view model in this system, also known as the read model in the context of Command Query Responsibility Segregation ( CQRS), is designed to be highly flexible and adaptable.
+It provides a storage mechanism for the current state of the aggregates, which is updated as events are processed.
+This view model can be used as an alternative to querying the event store for the current state of an aggregate.

+The view model is implemented using a set of queryable data classes (`QueryableString`, `QueryableBoolean`, `QueryableInstant`, `QueryableLong`, `QueryableDouble`) that can store different types of data.
+Each piece of data is associated with a domain tag, which is a unique identifier for the domain entity that the data is related to.
+This allows for efficient querying and retrieval of data related to a specific domain entity.

+The view model is also designed to be customizable per microservice, allowing each microservice to implement its own view model based on its specific needs.
+This is achieved by providing a `DomainViewRepository` interface for saving queryable data to the view model.

+In summary, the view model in this system provides a flexible and efficient mechanism for querying the current state of aggregates.
+It supports complex queries and is customizable per microservice, enhancing the robustness and adaptability of the system.

 ## Basic Interaction

 1. **Customer Registration**: A `CustomerRegistered` event is published to a Kafka topic when a new customer is